 A coffee machine is a welcome addition to all spaces—residential and commercial.
-If you are a coffee aficionado, chances are you must be making the cafes around your rich.
+If you are a coffee lover, chances are you must be making the cafes around your rich.

-The two most common choices at your disposal include a bean to cup machine and a traditional espresso machine.
+The two most common choices are a bean-to-cup machine and a traditional espresso machine.
 Which one of the two should you go for?
 Does one have a significant advantage over the other?
 Let us find out!

 There are some similarities and differences between these two most commonly available coffee machines.
-Each has its merits that may swing your decision in its favor.
+However, each has its merits that may swing your decision in its favour.

 Bean To Cup: What Is This Machine All About?